-To provide the accountability in spending that residents demand, new revenue from the sales tax increase has been placed in a separate and trackable budget – setting an accountability precedent for future administrations.
-Using the Funding Our Future dashboard, residents will be able to track how new revenue is being spent; which projects and programs are being implemented, and how progress is being made on City goals.
+To provide the accountability in spending that residents demand, new revenue from the sales tax increase will be placed in a separate and trackable budget – setting an accountability precedent for future administrations.
+Using the Funding Our Future Dashboard, residents will be able to track how this new revenue is being spent; how projects and programs are being implemented, and progress towards goals.

-If voters approve the GO bond in November, street reconstruction projects and expenditures will also be tracked on the dashboard.
+If voters approve the Streets Reconstruction Bond in November, street reconstruction projects and expenditures will also be tracked on the dashboard.

 Improved Street Conditions

 Greater Housing Opportunities